Had better refers to the immediate future. It is followed by an infinitive without to. It is a strong advice. We use it to tell people what to do.

 - You had better consult a doctor.

-- It is late.
-I had better hurry up.
+- We had better hurry up.
+We are already late.

-Had better may suggest a threat.
-It is not used in polite requests.
+Had better sometimes suggests a threat and is not used in polite requests.

 - You had better tell them soon.
 If you don't, there will be trouble.